srid/purescript-book-sources/chapter9.md

 X> ## Examples
 X>
 X> 1.
 (Easy) Write a higher-order function which strokes and fills a path simultaneously.
 Rewrite the `Random.purs` example using your function.
 X> 1.
-(Medium) Use the `Random` and `DOM` effects to create an application which renders a circle with random position, color and radius to the canvas when the mouse is clicked.
+(Medium) Use the `RANDOM` and `DOM` effects to create an application which renders a circle with random position, color and radius to the canvas when the mouse is clicked.
 X> 1.
 (Medium) Write a function which transforms the scene by rotating it around a point with specified coordinates. _Hint_: use a translation to first translate the scene to the origin.

 ## L-Systems